nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - `view` and `close` Commands: Implementing these commands with JavaFX’s split-pane required careful lifecycle management of UI components, handling divider positions and proportions.
 To maintain consistency between the list and detail views, we used a `ListChangeListener` class to track client list updates and handle cases such as clients being deleted, edited, or filtered out.
 This entailed intricate event handling and managing multiple change types to keep UI elements synchronized.

-- Status Pie Chart: Implementing this feature involved tracking real-time status changes in the client list.
+- `Status Pie Chart`: Implementing this feature involved tracking real-time status changes in the client list.
 We used an observer pattern to handle updates and ensured concurrent modifications ran safely by using `Platform.runLater()`.
 Extensive CSS customization supported dark theme compatibility, and the design featured color-coded status categories (`NA`, `NON_URGENT`, `URGENT`) with custom legends.
 Performance optimization was key, as frequent updates could impact UI performance.
 We employed efficient data structures to track status counts, minimizing redraws and maintaining smooth operation.

-Both the `view`/`close` commands and the `Status` Pie Chart required extensive testing to ensure they operated robustly under various conditions, with a clean code structure and separation of concerns.
+Both the `view`/`close` commands and the `Status Pie Chart` required extensive testing to ensure they operated robustly under various conditions, with a clean code structure and separation of concerns.

-Overall, we estimate a 35% increase in base functionality from the AB3 system, due to additional features and the increased complexity of components such as `filter`, `view`/`close` commands, and `Status` Pie Chart.
+Overall, we estimate a 35% increase in base functionality from the AB3 system, due to additional features and the increased complexity of components such as `filter`, `view`/`close` commands, and `Status Pie Chart`.
 The `Parser` and `Predicate` classes also grew significantly in complexity to accommodate these enhancements.